This section examines liability for corruption in the infrastructure sector.

 - the contractor and sub-contractor (where they are companies), their liability being incurred through the knowledge and actions of their directors and managers.

-As a result of the OECD Convention on Combating Bribery which came into force in 1999, all countries which have ratified the Convention have made it a crime for their companies and individual nationals to bribe a foreign public official abroad.
-This means that such companies and individuals may be prosecuted for bribery in their home countries (in addition to prosecution in the country where the bribery took place).
-(See Conventions)
+As a result of the OECD Convention on Combating Bribery which came into force in 1999, all countries which have ratified the Convention have made it a crime for organisations registered in, or trading in, the signatory countries, and individuals who are nationals of the signatory countries, to bribe a foreign public official abroad.
+This means that such organisations and individuals may be prosecuted for bribery in their home countries (in addition to prosecution in the country where the bribery took place).
+(See Conventions).

-In addition to criminal liability, both individuals and companies involved in corruption are at risk of being sued and being found liable to compensate those other individuals or companies who may have suffered loss as a result of such corruption.
-This may occur where, for example, an unsuccessful tenderer sues a tenderer who has been corruptly awarded a contract in order to recover lost tender costs and lost profit.
+In addition to criminal liability, both individuals and organisations involved in corruption are at risk of being sued and being found liable to compensate those other individuals or organisations who may have suffered loss as a result of such corruption.
+This may occur where, for example, an unsuccessful tenderer sues a tenderer who has been corruptly awarded a contract in order to recover the unsuccessful tenderer’s lost tender costs and lost profit.